How to Apply: eNTRI Visa────

 The Malaysia eNTRI visa can be applied for completely online, eliminating the need to visit an embassy.

-Travelers can stay up to 15 days with the eNTRI visa.
+Travelers can stay up to 15 days in Total with the eNTRI visa.

 While the eNTRI is available for Indian and Chinese nationals, we currently only process eNTRI applications for Indian nationals.